violet360/Miner/README.md

-# effiecientMining
+# efficientMining
-An Efficient Miner Strategy for Selecting Cryptocurrency Transactions
+An Efficient Miner Strategy for Selecting Cryptocurrency Transactions to form a valid block under given constraints